Noel Trinidad: Career

 Trinidad started his acting career on radio.
 He read lines for radio before a live audience which he used to improve upon his facial expressions.

 His first film appearance was for a work of Lamberto Avellana which revolved around the Hukbalahap Rebellion.
 Trinidad portrayed the son of the protagonist.
 He also joined Avellana's Barangay Theater Guild, and later the Repertory Philippines upon its formation in the 1960s.

 Trinidad was best known for being part of a comedy duo with Subas Herrero, especially in the 1981 television series Champoy which aired in RPN.
 The two are childhood friends who often acted in plays as part of a glee club in school.
 Their first professional act together was in the 1970s film Sinta.

-He also acted in the 1982 film Batch '81 which was directed by Mike de Leon.
+He also acted in the 1982 film Batch '81.
+In 1994, Trinidad was cast in a lead role opposite Lou Veloso in film critic Emmanuel A. Reyes' comedy film Suwapings.